Skip to main content

 Chapter 11 Sale Process and Asset Dispositions

-Business overview: cable access hardware and software plus a separable 5G core/RAN platform.
-Casa’s pre-filing identity matters because it explains both the sales perimeter and the distress pattern.
-Public descriptions framed Casa as a communications infrastructure vendor selling cable access equipment and software as well as cloud-native 5G products, with a customer base of more than 475 Tier 1 and regional service providers across 70+ countries, as described in the company’s chapter 11 announcement.
-In the cable domain, Casa operated in a part of the stack that is capex sensitive: when cable operators delay network upgrades, vendors feel the impact quickly.
-In the 5G domain, Lumine’s buyer-side description of the Axyom portfolio emphasized cloud-native core network functions and RAN-related assets, including access and mobility management, session management, user plane, network repository and slicing functions, and security gateway technology in its agreement announcement.
-That separability is central to the case: rather than trying to sell an integrated “one platform” company, the restructuring path was to carve and sell product families that could stand alone with their own customers and development roadmaps.
+Business overview.
+Public descriptions framed Casa as a communications infrastructure vendor selling cable access equipment and software as well as cloud-native 5G products, with a customer base of more than 475 Tier 1 and regional service providers across 70+ countries.
+Lumine's description of the Axyom portfolio emphasized cloud-native core network functions and RAN-related assets, including access and mobility management, session management, user plane, network repository and slicing functions, and security gateway technology.

-Distress drivers: capex and procurement pullbacks plus leverage and R&D spend.
-The public filing narrative is consistent across sources and is typical for telecom equipment vendors during a downcycle.
-Casa’s CEO described declining revenue and profits driven “in large part” by industry-wide downward capital investment and procurement trends in the cable and telco markets, and the company described having made significant investments to bring its 5G mobile core and RAN products to market in its sale process announcement.
-Industry coverage similarly framed the filing against a broader pullback in private 5G and telecom spending in private 5G reporting.
-In practical restructuring terms, that combination creates a “cash burn plus maturity wall” profile: operators defer orders while fixed costs remain, and the debt stack that financed growth becomes a constraint once revenue normalizes.
+Distress drivers.
+The First Day Declaration described declining revenue and profits driven "in large part" by industry-wide downward capital investment and procurement trends in the cable and telco markets, and the company described significant investments to bring its 5G mobile core and RAN products to market in its sale process announcement.
+Industry coverage framed the filing against a broader pullback in private 5G and telecom spending.
+Reporting described approximately $183 million in funded debt with senior secured lender support covering over 98% of funded debt, and roughly $316 million total debt.

-NetComm (Australia) as a perimeter issue: not every subsidiary was in the U.S. case.
-Cross-border structure matters in telecom vendor reorganizations because product lines, IP, and customer contracts can sit in different legal entities.
-Casa disclosed that its NetComm subsidiary entered a separate Australian voluntary administration starting March 11, 2024 and was not included in the U.S. chapter 11 cases in the company’s chapter 11 announcement, a point also highlighted in private 5G reporting.
-Later, DZS described agreeing to acquire NetComm for $7 million at closing plus up to $3 million earnout in its NetComm acquisition press release.
-The disclosures indicate the U.S. 363 process covered only part of the enterprise perimeter, with NetComm addressed separately outside the Delaware cases.
+NetComm (Australia).
+Casa disclosed that its NetComm subsidiary entered a separate Australian voluntary administration starting March 11, 2024 and was not included in the U.S. chapter 11 cases.
+RCR Wireless DZS later described agreeing to acquire NetComm for $7 million at closing plus up to $3 million earnout.

-The Axyom 5G core and RAN assets followed the “carve-out buyer” pattern.
-Lumine announced an agreement dated April 3, 2024 to acquire the Axyom portfolio and described it as its 14th corporate carve-out in the communications and media sector in a Lumine press release.
-Lumine later announced closing of that purchase on April 30, 2024 and described the acquired unit as operating under the new brand Axyom.Core in a GlobeNewswire release.
-That closing release did not disclose the purchase price, while bankruptcy filings described consideration in the sale order.
+Lumine announced an agreement dated April 3, 2024 to acquire the Axyom portfolio, describing it as its 14th corporate carve-out in the communications and media sector.
+The court entered a Private Sale Order approving the Cloud/RAN sale on April 26, 2024.
+Lumine announced closing on April 30, 2024 and described the acquired unit as operating under the brand Axyom.Core.
+The closing release did not disclose the purchase price.

 Asset packageBuyerKey public price datapointsTiming